Need help preventing your attacks? Try these migraine home remedies, one at a time please, and find what works best for you.

 100 mgs four times

 a day is the recommended dose.
 But always check doses with your naturopath or doctor who knows you best.
-You might like to read our article on feverfew for migraines.
+There are more details in my post on feverfew for migraines.

 The root extract called Butterbur is the second most common herb prescribed to help combat migraines.